ochnios/switch-ai/.ai/messages-resource-implementation-plan.md

 4. **`MessageService.sendMessage()`**:
    a.
 Verifies that the conversation belongs to the user.
    b.
 Calls `ApiKeyService.getDecryptedApiKey(userId)` to fetch and decrypt the user's OpenRouter API key.
 Fails if no key exists.
    c.
+Saves the new user message to the database.
+   d.
 Fetches the existing messages in the conversation to provide context for the AI model.
-   d.
-Saves the new user message to the database.
    e.
 Calls `OpenRouterService.createChatCompletion()` with the decrypted key, model, and message history.
    f. `OpenRouterService` handles the API call to `https://openrouter.ai/api/v1/chat/completions`.
-   g. `MessageService` receives the response, parses it, and saves the new assistant message to the database, including token usage stats.
+   g. `MessageService` receives the response from OpenRouter.
    h.
+If the API call was successful, it parses the response and saves the new assistant message to the database, including token usage stats.
+   i.
+If the API call fails, it saves an assistant message containing the error information.
+The `role` will be `assistant`, but the `content` will describe the failure.
-The service returns the two newly created message DTOs.
+   j.
+The service returns the two newly created message DTOs (the user's original message and the assistant's success or error message).
 5. The Astro handler returns the array of `MessageDto` with a `201 Created` status.

 ### 6. Security Considerations